pyeventsourcing/eventsourcing/docs/topics/process.rst

 Whilst the heart of this design is having the event processing proceed atomically so that any completed "process events" are exactly what they should be, of course the "CID" parts of ACID database transactions are also crucial.
-Especially, it is assumed that records that have been committed will be available after any so-called "infrastructure failure".
+Especially, it is assumed that any records that have been committed will be available after any so-called "infrastructure failure".
 The continuing existence of data that has been successfully committed to a database is beyond the scope of this discussion about reliability.
 However, the "single point of failure" this may represent is acknowledged.